WRFW

 WRFW (88.7 FM) is a Class A radio station licensed to the UW System Board of Regents and operates in River Falls, Wisconsin, United States, the station serves the Minneapolis-St. Paul metropolitan area.
 WRFW is an affiliate of Wisconsin Public Radio (WPR), and airs news and talk programming from WPR's "Ideas Network".
 The station also broadcasts local news, sports information, and entertainment programming.
 The broadcast studios are located in North Hall on the University of Wisconsin-River Falls campus.

+During the school year they will air content from 6 PM to 2 AM on weekdays and from 5 PM to 2 AM.
+Content is from DJ's that are either students, staff or faculty.
+There will also be live sports broadcasts from all University of Wisconsin-River Falls sporting events and select local high school sports.